inokawazu/inokawazu.github.io/content/post/hello_brachistochrone.md

     \end{aligned}
 \end{equation}

-These equations are nice, the conservations of energy and momentum, but these equations described *unconstrained* motion.
+These equations are nice—the conservation of energy and momentum—but they describe *unconstrained* motion.
-Also, worse yet, if we just used these to look at the motion of the object, it would just drop unable to move horizontally reaching the goal.
+Also, worse yet, if we just used these to look at the motion of the object, it would simply drop, unable to move horizontally to reach the goal.
 We need to constrain the motion of our body.
 In practice, this can be implemented by setting $y$ to be a function of $x$.
-So we write $y$ as $y = f(x)$ for some smooth function of $f$.
+So we write $y$ as $y = f(x)$ for some smooth function $f$.
-So our object must travel along a long traces out a curve by (x, f(x)).
+Thus, our object must travel along a path that traces out a curve given by $(x, f(x))$.
 To enforce this condition, we can introduce constraint forces.
-Let's look at the second equation of motion with unkown constraint force $\vec K$.
+Let's look at the second equation of motion with an unknown constraint force $\vec K$.
-To make progress, let's write our constraint as a equation that must be satisfied, $y - f(x) = 0$.
+To make progress, let's write our constraint as an equation that must be satisfied: $y - f(x) = 0$.
-Notice that $y - f(x) = 0$ is one of many curves of a whole family of curves $y - f(x) = w$.
+Notice that $y - f(x) = 0$ is one of many curves in a whole family of curves $y - f(x) = w$.
 These curves are parameterized by $w$, which can be taken as a new coordinate.
-$y = w + f(x)$ where $w = 0$ is but just one special case.
+We have $y = w + f(x)$, where $w = 0$ is just one special case.
-The role of the constraint force is to disallow motion in the $w$ direction, similar to the normal force on an incline plane.
+The role of the constraint force is to disallow motion in the $w$ direction, similar to the normal force on an inclined plane.

 \begin{equation}
     dy - f' dx = dw